swhid/specification/Chapters/5_Core_identifiers.md

  - committer (arbitrary byte sequence, mandatory): generally contains the name and email address of the committer of the revision.
  - committer timestamp (decimal timestamp from the Unix epoch, mandatory): the date at which the revision was committed.
  - committer timezone offset (arbitrary byte sequence): UTC offset at which the revision was committed, usually an ASCII-encoded [+/-]HHMM specification.
- - directory (mandatory): the root directory recorded by the revision (FIXME: is this really *meta*data?)
+ - directory (mandatory): the root directory recorded by the revision
  - parent revisions (ordered list of revisions): the immediately preceding revisions in the development timeline.
 Can be empty for an initial revision, and have multiple revisions when multiple branches of history are being merged.
  - extra headers (ordered list of byte key/value pairs): arbitrary additional metadata attached to the revision (FIXME: add examples, add constraints)
  - message: the message describing the revision